MexbaliaMX/analogico/QWEN.md

 - All HP-INV implementations (standard, block, adaptive) tested for functionality
 - Performance benchmarks run to verify CPU fallback efficiency
 - Import functionality tested to ensure no AVX-related errors on startup
+- Comprehensive end-to-end validation with `comprehensive_end_to_end_test.py`

 ### Hardware Compatibility Testing
 - Tested import of all modules without triggering JAX AVX errors
 - Verified CPU fallbacks work correctly when GPU acceleration unavailable
 - Confirmed all core algorithms maintain precision on CPU-only systems
 - Validated that GPU-accelerated functions can be called safely with fallbacks

+### Testing Approach
+- Unit tests using pytest for individual components
+- Integration tests for system-level validation
+- Comprehensive end-to-end tests with `comprehensive_end_to_end_test.py`
+- Property-based testing with hypothesis
+- Monte Carlo stress tests for reliability evaluation
+- Target ≥90% coverage on critical solvers

 ## Development Guidelines
 - Follows PEP 8 with 4-space indentation